 Are there any exemptions to the liquid rule?

-For full details read my post – What liquids do not go in a liquids bag?
+Read my post for full details: What liquids do not go in a liquids bag?

-It is possible to carry medically necessary liquids larger than 3.4 ounces if required to treat certain medical conditions.
-These include things such as saline solution used to clean contact lenses, lotions, liquid antibiotics, etc.
+It is possible to carry medically necessary liquids larger than 3.4 ounces to treat certain medical conditions.
+These include saline solution used to clean contact lenses, lotions, liquid antibiotics, etc.

 It doesn’t matter if the liquid is in a bottle, an aerosol, a cream or in gel form.